ddeitterick/zerotier-gateway/README.md

 2. Unique routing tables per interface
 3. Enable multipath in ZeroTier local.config file

 You will need to make sure that you have multiple network interfaces connected to the container.
 You can use `docker network connect` to connect any number of additional network inferfaces.
 Each additional network interface will need to be setup with it's own default gateway.
-In order to accomplish this, additional routing tables will need to be created. the iproute2 package was installed as a part of this container.
+In order to accomplish this, additional routing tables will need to be created.
+The iproute2 package was installed as a part of this container.
 Additional routing tables are defined in the `rt_tables` file found in `/etc/iproute2`.
 You will need to map this file into the container using `-v /volume1/docker/zerotier-gateway/iproute2/rt_tables:/etc/iproute2/rt_tables`.
 You can put the actual data somewhere other than `/volume1/docker/zerotier-gateway` if you want.

 An example rt_tables file is shown below: